Purists love dry-fly fishing for mountain trout, but for consistent catches, go deep with nymphs

 Casting upstream from these features will allow the weighted fly to drop to the level where the fish is holding by the time it reaches it.
 Failure to cast far enough above the contours or other features will result in a fruitless drift and give the impression that no fish are present.
 This is a common error among novice anglers and one that bears stressing.

 Nymphing can be demanding and very tiring.
 Holding the rod high when “high sticking” places a strain on the shoulders and back.
-A day on the water will be demanding when nymphing, but it is well worth the investment of effort.
+A day on the water chasing winter trout will be demanding when nymphing.
+But it is well worth the investment of effort.

 Due to the subsurface nature of fishing with nymphs, heavier and shorter leaders may be used.
 This will be an advantage when playing and landing the larger trout that this method will yield.
 It is possible to fish two nymphs of different patterns, but may result in some tangles.
 If you choose to do this, once you see that one fly is more productive, you may choose to use only that pattern.